The Hawaiin Breakfast Sandwich: The flavor combination will blow your mind! Sweet and salty are delicious on a Hawaiian bun!

 I’m about ready to rock your world with a sandwich that not only “wowed,” my family, but was so incredibly easy to make.
-It has turned out to be one of our favorites to make when we are pressed for time, but still want to make an easier homemade meal.
+It has turned out to be one of our favorites, along with this fun breakfast egg roll recipe!

 With only a few ingredients, this sandwich can be created in no-time, but also fill up your family.
 Have you ever been to a restaurant, and happen across an item on the menu that has rare ingredients, or a combination of ingredients that makes you go, “Whaaa!?”